High data quality in the German Soccer League

 Single to multiple buyers: customer loyalty thanks to multi-buyer analytics

 If you’re thinking, “That’s easy for them to say.
 But the effort to introduce multi-buyer analytics is huge, isn’t it?”
-No, the effort is manageable, because at Schober a cloud-based out-of-the-box platform has emerged from the presented method.
+No, the effort is manageable, because Schober has developed a cloud-based out-of-the-box platform from the method presented.
 We call the solution udo and think you should get to know udo.
 We’ll be happy to show you how to turn single buyers into multiple buyers with udo.
-If you have any questions, please do not hesitate to contact us at contact@schober.de.
+If you have any questions, please do not hesitate to contact us at[at]schober.de.

 Good luck and long live your sales!